LIFE ON CAMPUS

 The student will be withdrawn from College immediately in cases where the student:

-For international students, this will include reporting to DIBP via PRISMS by the Admissions Coordinator as soon as possible.
+For international students studying in Australia, this will include reporting to DIBP via PRISMS by the Admissions Coordinator as soon as possible.
 This will mean that the international student’s visa will be revoked.

 The Student Portal is our primary method of communication with you.
 In it you can find out all information regarding your involvement in College.
 These include but are not limited to following: